 About the Plan

-This project is one of six SNAPs happening across the GTA, and will focus on working with the community to achieve measurable environmental and neighbourhood improvement.
+This project is one of six SNAPs happening across the GTA; it focuses on working with the community to achieve measurable environmental and neighbourhood improvement.

-West Bolton municipal priorities, neighbourhood-specific issues and a variety of watershed and regional objectives across a range of theme areas that include:
+West Bolton SNAP addresses municipal priorities, neighbourhood-specific interests and a variety of watershed and regional objectives across a range of theme areas that include:

 Do you live or work in this neighbourhood?
 Get involved!